N3zzar/Dbt-cloud-Project/README.md

 `test_no_negative_revenue` was just to ensure that there was no computational errors when writing the amount people paid for an order.

 dbt_project
 Asides what I mentioned that I did in my dbt_project.yml, there were default syntaxes that was also populated based on when I was creating a project in dbt cloud.
-The other thing I configured was the materialization of my different layers and the schema my models under each layers will go to.
-Of course some of them was later overriding by config blocks macros but that was just an experiment.
+The other thing I configured was the materialization of my different layers, of course some of them was later overridden by config blocks macros but that was just an experiment.
+I also specified  the schema my models under each layers will go to naming them with the typical names that denotes what they were housing.

 Sources
 When I was defining my sources, the new thing I did was to add a loader field which I stated as "Kaggle" which is cool because it explains from where your data was coming from, into the warehouse.